As a cooperative, Kenergy is a member-owned business that operates on a not-for-profit basis.

 A new member must complete an application and agree to the terms and conditions of providing electric service.
-For now, we have a pdf of that application on our Forms and Guides page to download and print.
 Once filled out the new member can submit the application by either scan and email, fax, post mail or bring it into the office.
-We are currently working to provide a service in convenience where members will be able to securely submit their application online.

 New residential members must pay a $315 deposit.
 Members can pay half the deposit prior to receiving new service.
 The remainder must be paid within two months.
 The deposit will be refunded after 12 billing periods if the member establishes a good payment record.

 Interest on deposits will be calculated at the rate prescribed by law and will be applied yearly to the member’s account.
 A two-twelfths (2/12th ) deposit is required from residential members who have an outstanding debt, have been released to the credit bureau, filed bankruptcy or have a history of meter tampering.